4 Quick GDPR wins for HR & Payroll Personnel

 Additionally it is important to review your HR and payroll data request forms to ensure that you are only collecting the data that you need.
 Under GDPR, the collection of data must be minimised – data collection must be limited to what is necessary to process payroll and run your HR function effectively and nothing more.

 When emailing employee payslips consider password protecting the document (don’t use a generic company-wide password) and using encrypted email communication particularly when/if personal data is in the body of the email.
 In relation to security of processing data, Article 32 of the GDPR Regulations specifically notes:

 Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller and the processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate:

 (a) the pseudonymisation and encryption of personal data;

 (b) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;

 (c) the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident;

 (d) a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing.

 4. Stay informed on GDPR

 With GDPR vigilance is key.
 HR and payroll personnel are responsible for highly sensitive data and therefore it’s imperative that you fully understand the regulations and keep up to date with them.
-Below you’ll find a list of useful sources to help you achieve this goal:
+Follow these links for more on The Data Protection Commission and GDPR regulations.